AndrewOnos/2faLoginProject/README.md

-Here is the source code, extract and open the index.html.
+Here is the source code, extract and run it on a localhost